MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/set-up-multilingual-pva-bot.md

    1. Select **Okay** .

-1. In Power Virtual Agents, refresh **Topics**.
+1. In Copilot Studio, refresh **Topics**.
 You'll see the topic listed.

 1. Select **Publish**.

-## Configure the greeting topic in Power Virtual Agents
+## Configure the greeting topic in Copilot Studio

-1. In Power Virtual Agents, open the **Greeting** topic in the authoring canvas, and delete all the default messages except the trigger phrases.
+1. In Copilot Studio, open the **Greeting** topic in the authoring canvas, and delete all the default messages except the trigger phrases.

 1. Select **Add node** (+), and then select **Redirect to another topic**.